 - 1. Become articulate: Through the range of reading and writing assignments, this course offers students the opportunity to hone their analytical as well as their reading and writing skills. - 2.
-Acquire intellectual breadth and versatility: The emphasis here on British as opposed to English literature from the second half of the twentieth century through the present encourages students to engage not simply English texts but also Irish, Scottish, Welsh works, as well as works written across the British Empire and former British colonies.
+Acquire intellectual breadth and versatility: The emphasis here on British as opposed to English literature from the first half of the twentieth century encourages students to engage not simply English texts but also Irish, Scottish, Welsh works, as well as works written across the British Empire.
 This breadth allows students to recognize the range of British literature from this period as well as the narrative structures and metaphors (for example) either specific to a particular region of the Empire or common across the Empire. - 3.
 Acquire critical judgement: The attention to literary analysis that this course requires helps develop students' understanding of and appreciation for literary craft/technique. - 5.
-Acquire awareness of their era and society: The historical boundaries of this course allow students to recognize the particular issues (literary but also more broadly aethetic, cultural, and political)shaping post-World War II British literature and the culture(s) that produced it.
+Acquire awareness of their era and society: The historical boundaries of this course allow students to recognize the particular issues (literary but also more broadly aethetic, cultural, and political)shaping Modernist British literature and the culture(s) that produced it.

-41. Content Area and/or Competency Criteria: ALL General Education courses, including W and Q courses, MUST answer this question.: Specific Criteria
+41. Content Area and/or Competency Criteria: ALL General Education courses, including W and Q courses, MUST answer this question.: Specific Criteria a.

-- a.
 Arts and Humanities:

 - b.
 Social Sciences:

 - c.
 Science and Technology:

 - i.
 Laboratory:

 - d.
 Diversity and Multiculturalism:

 - 43. International:

 - e.
-O course:
+Q course:

 - f.
 W course: